-Good Luck Charlie has one when Teddy tells her parents that she's dating her ex boyfriend Spencer again—who she broke up with because he cheated on her.
-Teddy's mom gives her blessing and then says "If you ever hurt my little girl again...
-BAM!!"
+- Good Luck Charlie has one when Teddy tells her parents that she's dating her ex-boyfriend Spencer again, with whom she had broken up because he cheated on her.
+Teddy's mom gives her blessing and then says "If you ever hurt my little girl again BAM!!"

-In The Golden Girls, Dorothy gives a speech to her daughter's husband (who she is getting back together with after he has cheated on her) about not wanting her daughter to be hurt.
+- In The Golden Girls, Dorothy gives a speech to her daughter's husband (with whom she is getting back together after he has cheated on her) about not wanting her daughter to be hurt.
 When he promises that it won't happen again, she takes his hand and replies that if it does, that she will "break every bone in [his] hand".
-Stan adds, "Keep it zipped buddy, she's not kidding."
+Stan adds, "Keep it zipped, buddy, she's not kidding."

-Isabela will give this warning to a Hawke romancing Merrill.
+- Dragon Age II: Isabela will give this warning to a Hawke romancing Merrill.
 Since Isabela only really distrusts men, female Hawkes just get the warning without the threat.

 Isabela: I get the feeling that girl's messing in something big and dangerous.
 Look out for her, will you?
 Make sure she doesn't hurt herself.
 Oh, and if you do anything nasty to her, I'll cut off your balls.

-Avatar: The Last Airbender season 3 has an scary, though non-romantic, example: When Zuko is accepted into the Gaang, Katara, still remembering his betrayal of her trust the first time, corners him and makes it clear that the first time he gives her any reason to believe that he will return to his old ways or try to hurt Aang, she will not hesitate to kill him on the spot.
+- Avatar: The Last Airbender season 3 has a scary, though non-romantic, example: When Zuko is accepted into the Gaang, Katara, still remembering his betrayal of her trust the first time, corners him and makes it clear that the first time he gives her any reason to believe that he will return to his old ways or try to hurt Aang, she will not hesitate to kill him on the spot.

-In Western Animation/Wonder Woman, when Steve Trevor asks Artemis what Wonder Woman's deal is, she replies
+- In Wonder Woman, when Steve Trevor asks Artemis what Wonder Woman's deal is, she replies: